For dating-app photos

 Golden Hour Timing: Why 4:47 PM Beats Instagram Advice

-The magic happens when the sun is at 15-18 degrees above the horizon โ€” low enough for warm, flattering light but high enough to avoid the muddy orange color cast that makes skin look artificial.
+The magic happens when the sun is at 15-18 degrees above the horizon — low enough for warm, flattering light but high enough to avoid the muddy orange color cast that makes skin look artificial.
 I measured color temperatures throughout the day and found this timing consistently produced 3200-3400K light, which is warm enough to enhance skin tones but neutral enough to avoid oversaturation issues.

 The biggest golden hour mistake is facing directly toward or away from the sun.
-Optimal positioning is at 60-75 degrees to the sun direction โ€” you want the warm light hitting one side of your face while ambient sky light fills the shadows.
-I tested every angle from 0-180 degrees and measured shadow depth and color balance.
-The 60-75 degree range consistently produced the most flattering combination of warm highlights and soft shadow detail.
+Optimal positioning is at 60-75 degrees to the sun direction — you want the warm light hitting one side of your face while ambient sky light fills the shadows.
+The 60-75 degree range from the sun direction consistently produces the most flattering combination of warm highlights and soft shadow detail.

 Key insight